Canucks vs. Oilers Prediction & Picks - November 6

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Get ready for this matchup with a glimpse at who we project to emerge with the victory in Monday's contest.
+Before watching this matchup, here is a glimpse at which team we predict will emerge with the victory in Monday's action on the ice.

 Canucks vs. Oilers Predictions for Monday

-Our computer projections model for this contest expects a final tally of Canucks 5, Oilers 1.
+Our computer model for this contest calls for a final tally of Canucks 5, Oilers 1.

 - Total Pick: Under 7 (computer predicts 6.6 goals on average)